itscodenation/curriculum-15-16/units/14-jQuery/lessons/4-project2/README.md

 ##Scope

 This project involves creating a simple Facebook-like wall.
 The objective of this project is for students to practice their jQuery skills.
-Unlike previous projects, this is the first time students are presented with minimal scaffolding.
+Unlike previous projects, students are presented with minimal scaffolding.

 ##Before Class